heysiridu/mistralai-Voxtral-Mini-3B-2507/README.md

 # 🎙️ Self-Host Voxtral-Mini-3B-2507 with BentoML

 Follow this guide to self-host the [Voxtral-Mini-3B-2507](https://huggingface.co/mistralai/Voxtral-Mini-3B-2507) audio-language model using BentoML.
-This service enables high-performance audio transcription, translation, and audio Q\&A with support for popular audio formats.
+This service enables high-performance audio **transcription**, **translation**, and **audio Q\&A** with support for popular audio formats.

 If your team doesn’t already have access to BentoCloud, use the buttons below to get started.